aiven/devportal/docs/platform/concepts/aiven-node-firewall-configuration.rst

-Aiven service nodes firewall configuration
+Firewall configuration for service nodes
 ##########################################

 Aiven nodes are built using Linux.
 Firewall configuration is managed using native Linux kernel-level iptables rules that limit connectivity to nodes.